 Ozawa’s generalized Uncertainty Relation

 In the year 2003 Japanese theoretical physicist Masanao Ozawa proposed a new error- disturbance uncertainty relation 4, and proved its universal validity in the general theory of quantum measurements (see here for details of the derivation).
 Here denotes the root-mean-square (r.m.s.) error of anarbitrary measurement for an observable , is the r.m.s. disturbance on another observable induced by the measurement, and and are the standard deviations of and in the state before the measurement.
 Here error and disturbance are defined via an indirect measurement model for an apparatus A measuring an observable of an object system S as and .
 Here is the initial state of system S, which is associated with Hilbert space . is the state of the probe system P before the measurement, defined on Hilbert space , and an observable , referred to as meter observable of P. The time evolution of the composite system P+S during the measurement interaction is described by a unitary operator on .
 The Hilbert–Schmidt norm is used where the norm of a state vector in Hilbert space is given by the square root of its inner product: .
 A schematic illustration of a measurement apparatus A is given aside.
 In the general case, where a local projective measurement of the probe system generates a POVM the error yields:

 Though universally valid Ozawa’s relation from above is not optimal.
 The reason for this is that three terms in Ozawa’s relation come from three independent uses of Robertson’s relation (see here for details) to different pairs of observables.
 Although this indeed leads to a valid relation, this is not optimal because the three Robertson’s relations – and consequently Ozawa’s relation – generally cannot be saturated simultaneously.
 Thus, Cyril Branciard 6 showed that one can improve on the sub-optimality of Ozawa’s proof and derived the following trade-off relation between error and disturbance by applying two geometric lemmas: , where we have again .
 For the special case , which implies , and replacing and by and , respectively, the above equation can be strengthened yielding the tight relation , as illustrated aside in comparison with Heisenberg’s and Ozawa’s error-disturbance uncertainty relations.
 Click here for our experimental test of a tight error-disturbance uncertainty relation.

-Entropic Uncertainty Relations
+Information-theoretic (entropic) Uncertainty Relations

 which can be expressed in the language of quantum mechanics as